NYUAppSec/appsec_hw3/HW3_Instructions.md

 ## Part 3: Monitoring with Prometheus

 It seems the DevOps employee at Shoddycorp's Cut-Rate Contracting decided to add some monitoring to the Web application using Prometheus.
-However, why they do seem to know how to use the Python Prometheus client to perform monitoring, they seem to struggle with understanding what your company may want to monitor.
+However, while they do seem to know how to use the Python Prometheus client to perform monitoring, they seem to struggle with understanding what your company may want to monitor.
 More, they seem to be using Prometheus' monitoring to monitor things that you want to